 Potter County’s population has grown increasingly diverse.
-Of its 122,000 residents, 37 percent are Hispanic and 5 percent are Asian, including a large number of Vietnamese and Laotian speakers.
+Of its 122,000 residents, 37 percent are Hispanic, and 5 percent are Asian, including many Vietnamese and Laotian speakers.
 The county also has a wide distribution of African languages.
 One school in the county has a student body that speaks 60 languages.
-About 9 percent of the county’s multicultural population is considered limited English proficient, meaning they speak English “less than very well” and are entitled to assistance.
+About 9 percent of the county’s multicultural population is considered limited-English proficient, meaning they speak English “less than very well” and are entitled to assistance.

-Potter County turned to an innovative solution in an effort to provide equal access to the voting process for its diverse voter population.
-For the upcoming election, they have implemented LanguageLine InSight Video Interpreting, a solution that delivers live on-demand interpretation in 36 languages (including American Sign Language) as well as audio-only interpretation in more than 240 languages.
-InSight is an example of a technology called video-remote interpreting (VRI).
+Potter County turned to an innovative solution to provide equal access to the voting process for its diverse voter population.
+For the upcoming election, they have implemented LanguageLine Video Interpreting, a solution that delivers live on-demand interpretation in more than 40 languages, including American Sign Language, as well as audio-only interpretation in more than 240 languages.

-Potter County will be the first county in the state of Texas to adopt video interpreting in an effort to overcome language barriers that may arise at the polls.
+Potter County will be the first county in the state of Texas to adopt video interpreting to overcome language barriers that may arise at the polls.